learn-co-curriculum/css-essentials-css-fundamentals/README.md

 ```

 The difference between IDs and classes is that IDs are meant for one element on
-the page that has unique identity where class selectors are meant to be spread
+the page that has a unique identity where class selectors are meant to be spread
 throughout the page across multiple elements.

 ### Compound Selectors